-An initial assumption for this research was that the approximately 85 systems engineering model visualizations that currently exist, can be used to address all SETR questions for review through the TMRR phase.
-However, this research does recognize that some questions may have to be adjusted from binary (yes or no) questions (e.g., "Does the
+An initial assumption for this research was that the approximately 85 systems engineering model visualizations that currently exist could be used to address all SETR questions for review through the TMRR phase.
+However, this research does recognize that some questions may have to be adjusted from binary (yes or no) questions (e.g., "Does the project have a Risk Management Guide?") to questions that provide more concrete details to allow for better program and system analysis.

-Our research found that MBSE, as it currently exists, can be used to satisfy the criteria found throughout the MSA phase, and during most of the TMRR phase.
+Our research found that MBSE, as it currently exists, can be used to satisfy the criteria found throughout the MSA phase and during most of the TMRR phase.
 However, we found that current MBSE environments do not adequately address the criteria for a PDR.
 Review criteria for PDRs were evaluated from the Defense Acquisition University (DAU), the Navy's Strategic Systems Program (SSP), and the Naval Air Systems Command (NAVAIR).
 The criteria from NAVAIR was eventually selected to be reviewed because it was found to be the most comprehensive.

 During this research, 846 PDR questions were evaluated for applicability to be addressed by current MBSE.
 Of these 846 questions, only 80 questions could be addressed directly by current MBSE models.
 To make the problem manageable, the 864 questions were categorized into 56 PDR criteria categories.
 Of these 56 categories, only 11 categories were adequately satisfied by MBSE, 13 categories were partially satisfied by MBSE, and 32 categories were not adequately satisfied by MBSE.
-Tables 4 and 5 show the 56 PDR criteria categories and the assessed MBSE ability to satisfy those criteria.
+Tables 4a and 4b show the 56 PDR criteria categories and the assessed MBSE ability to satisfy those criteria.

 These disappointing results do not mean that employing MBSE methods to PDRs should be abandoned.
 To achieve better PDR results, it is clear that new visualization techniques must be developed to fully realize the benefits of an MBSE environment.
 Developing new visualizations also makes sense because many of the approximately 85 current visualizations have been used by the systems engineering community for decades.
-While many of these models have been the cornerstone of technical reviews, a true MBSE environment where the model is a virtual representation of the system, will glean additional insights that have heretofore been unrealized.
+While many of these models have been the cornerstone of technical reviews, a true MBSE environment, where the model is a virtual representation of the system, will glean additional insights that have heretofore been unrealized.